By Wolfgang Unger

 - Same for common IAM resources like Users, Roles, Policies.

-(Excution Roles for a dedicated Instance or Lambda Function might need the ARN of its executing resource to limit the permissions, they have to be seen different)
+(Excution Roles for a dedicated Instance or Lambda Function might need the ARN of its executing resource to limit the permissions,

 - Parameters and Secrets don't need other services but will be read by Appplications or Databases.